 - You can consider exercising incentive stock options in years when they will not phase out the AMT exemption.

 - Conversely, you may wish to shift more income into high-income years when the AMT exemption has already been phased out and you would benefit from paying tax at the 28% top AMT tax rate rather than at a higher ordinary tax rate.

 SFG Wealth Planning Services

-Take time to review your vested stock options and check for impending expiration dates, including any in-the-money stock option grants that may expire in the first quarter.
-If you expect your tax rate to be higher in 2018, due to a promotion at work or another rise in taxable income, it may make sense to exercise stock options in 2017 that are slated to expire in the first quarter of next year.
-An executive who is retiring soon (and expects to benefit from a lower tax rate in 2018) may choose the opposite strategy and exercise closer to expiration next year.
+Take time to review your vested stock options.
+Check for impending expiration dates, including any in-the-money stock option grants that may expire in the first quarter.
+If you expect your tax rate to be higher in 2022, due to a promotion at work or another rise in taxable income, it may make sense to exercise stock options in 2021 that are slated to expire in the first quarter of next year.
+An executive who is retiring soon (and expects to benefit from a lower tax rate in 2022) may choose the opposite strategy and exercise closer to expiration next year.

 If you plan to exercise before year-end, check your company's calendar for selling windows.
 Many companies have deadlines for option exercises and stock sales that close prior to the end of the year.

 Exercise at or near expiration.
 Unless your tax situation calls for it, don't be hasty to exercise nonqualified stock options (NQSOs) early.
 Even if you plan to hold the stock for a long term and are considering an exercise now to start the capital gains period, think carefully before proceeding.
 Studies have shown that NQSOs generally make the most money when they are kept tax-deferred for as long as possible.
 It's a good idea to wait to exercise stock options until close to the expiration date of the option term.
 Any exceptions for tax purposes should be reviewed by your tax advisor.